rgildiaz/ITI/pxeboot.md

 ## SLAX Linux
 [**SLAX**](https://www.slax.org/) is a small and portable Linux operating system which runs from a USB without needing to be installed onto the hard drive, and it has built-in PXE boot capabilities.
 SLAX is preconfigured for PXE Booting other installations of SLAX over a network: [how PXE boot works in SLAX](https://www.slax.org/blog/20662-How-PXE-boot-works-in-Slax.html).
 However, this PXE Boot is only helpful if you want to use SLAX on the PXE clients.
 I manually setup a PXE server using the steps below.

+If you choose to use SLAX as a portable PXE server, I recommend using a USB or another form of writable media [which will allow for persistent changes](https://www.slax.org/starting.php#:~:text=select%20any%20option.-,Persistent%20changes,restored%20next%20time%20you%20boot.).

 ### Setup
 To start, install the necessary packages:
 ```